AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 ## Menu and tool options

+You can control various options provided by PDF Embed API and customize the PDF viewer as per your requirements.

+Initialize the `AdobeDC.View` object with your client ID and then invoke the `previewFile` API on `AdobeDC.View` object.
-You can control various options provided by PDF Embed API.
-The `previewFile` function reads the variable values and toggles features on and off accordingly.
-As usual with Javascript, there's more than one way to accomplish the task.
-In example 1, you can create an object that stores the variables.
+The `previewFile` API reads the variable values and toggles features on and off accordingly.
-Alternatively, `previewFile` could read the variables directly from a list within the function.

-In both examples below, the download PDF option is disabled from the overflow menu in the top bar with `showDownloadPDF` set to *false*.
+In the example below, the embed mode is set as `FULL_WINDOW` and the download PDF option is disabled from the overflow menu in the top bar in full window embed mode with `showDownloadPDF` set to *false*.
 The page navigation controls are disabled with `showPageNavigationControl` set to *false*.

-**Example 1: UI options stored in a constant**
+**Example**

 ```html
 <div id="adobe-dc-view"></div>